thetrippp/thetrippp.github.io/README.md

 I am intereseted in procedurally generated ot controller elements.

 I would like to learn more about dynamic programming.
-I have 3 current personal projects that i am working on parallely.
+I have 3 current personal projects that i am working on parallelly.

 The first is a Candies 'n' Curses -esque game.
 2D platformer